 - Parents are considered the immediate relatives of U.S. citizen children over 21

-Under the petition filed by her sister, if your mother overstayed her legal visit, your mother will be unable to apply for a green card and attend an interview here.
+Under the petition filed by her sister, if your mother overstayed her legal visit, your mother will be able to apply for a green card and attend an interview here.
 However, the wait for her interview date will be much longer, during which time she is subject to being placed in removal proceedings at immigration court.

 Using the petition filed by your brother changes your mother’s legal posture in a positive way.
-Because her last entry was legal, and she is his immediate relative, she can attend her green card interview in the U.S. Her interview will take place much sooner.
+Because her last entry was legal, and she is his immediate relative, her green card interview will take place much sooner.